jorisvink/syncretism/README.md

 but I had a use-case for this which finally gave me an excuse to shut up and hack.

 What about the cryptography used here?
+All of it is based Keccak-f, including the AEAD cipher used (Agelas from Nyfe).
 It's probably a little broken and you shouldn't use it.

 Wait, then why does this exist? ... :-)